Nette Documentation Preview

 $form->addDateTime('date');

-Extension methods proved to be impractical because their names was not autocompleted by editors, instead they reported that the method did not exist.
+Extension methods turned out to be impractical because their names were not suggested by editors; on the contrary, they reported that the method did not exist.
 Therefore, their support was discontinued.

 $class = $obj->getClass(); // using Nette\Object